ethereum-optimism/optimism-starter/FAQ.md

 You can also just be happy using local host :).

-If you have any trouble deploying email [will@oplabs.co](will@oplabs.co) with a link to your github repo and a description of your issue or visit the OP Labs booth at ETHDenver.
+If you have any trouble deploying email [will@oplabs.co](will@oplabs.co) with a link to your github repo and a description of your issue.

 ## How do I get Optimism Goerli ETH?